AdRoll/baker/content/en/docs/How Tos/pipeline_configuration.md

 the filter chain without being discarded end up.
 In this case, the `DynamoDB` output is selected, and its configuration is specified in `[output.config]`.

+In the example topology above we don't specify an `[upload]` section since the output doesn't create files on the local filesystem, it makes queries to DynamoDB.

 The `fields` option in the `[output]` section selects which fields of the record are sent to the output.
 In fact, most pipelines don't want to send the full records to the output, but they select